persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - open the interface

-- click on button Import Python script in the mdiArea
+- click on button Import Python script in the midArea

   - choose test.py

 - click on the icon Import Python of the tool bar

-  - a message box appears to close opened studies, click OK

-  - a message box appears to save the current study, click close without saving

 - choose the script test.py

 - close myOTStudy3